UP11SRE/ema-frontend/README.md

 The Query functionality within the dashboard empowers you to perform various data analyses on your uploaded datasets.
 Here's a detailed guide on how to construct effective queries:

-## For column names containing spaces (e.g., "Release Date"), enter them using underscores instead (e.g., "Release_Date").
+## For column names containing spaces (e.g., "Release date"), enter them using underscores instead (e.g., "Release_date").
 This ensures proper query interpretation.

 # Exact Matches